Internet-Draft OAuth Mission Signals August 2026

 This section is OPTIONAL.
 A Mission Issuer that does not emit lifecycle events, and a consumer that does not receive them, are unaffected; they rely on token lifetime and the polling surfaces of [I-D.draft-mcguinness-oauth-mission-status].

-A Mission Issuer that emits lifecycle events publishes a Shared Signals Framework [OIDC-SSF] stream and advertises it in Authorization Server metadata (Section 9) as mission_event_stream_endpoint.
-The endpoint and its configuration follow [OIDC-SSF]; this document profiles only the event carried, its protection, and the consumer's duty on receipt.
+A Mission Issuer that emits lifecycle events publishes a Shared Signals Framework [OIDC-SSF] Transmitter Configuration Metadata document and advertises its URL in Authorization Server metadata (Section 10) as mission_event_stream_endpoint.
+From that document a consumer discovers the SSF stream configuration, stream status, add-subject, and poll endpoints, and the supported delivery methods, per [OIDC-SSF]; this document profiles only the event carried, its protection, and the consumer's duty on receipt.
 The stream MUST be served over TLS 1.2 or later (TLS 1.3 RECOMMENDED), following the recommendations of [RFC9325].

 Delivery uses the Shared Signals Framework delivery methods, advertised in the SSF Transmitter Configuration Metadata's delivery_methods_supported [OIDC-SSF]:

-A Mission Issuer that emits events MUST support at least one method, and a consumer discovers the supported methods from the SSF Transmitter Configuration Metadata rather than from a separate Authorization Server metadata member.
-The consumer's stream configuration declares, in its delivery object, the method it uses; the Mission Issuer MUST respect it and MUST NOT silently fall back to a less-timely method.
+A Mission Issuer that emits events MUST support at least one method.
+A consumer discovers the supported methods from the SSF Transmitter Configuration Metadata rather than from a separate Authorization Server metadata member.
+The consumer's stream configuration declares, in its delivery object, the method it uses.
+The Mission Issuer MUST respect the declared method.
+It MUST NOT silently fall back to a less-timely method.

 3.1.
 Stream Scoping